UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-From the outputs above we can see that Bolivia, United States, and Venezuela are called different things in the CO2 emission data.
+From the outputs above we can see that Bolivia, the United States, and Venezuela are called different things in the CO2 emission data.
 Puerto Rico isn't a country; it's part of the United States.
-We can apply the `replace` method to these country names in the CO2 emission data so that the country names for Bolivia, United States, and Venezuela, match those in the gapminder data.
+We can apply the `replace()` method to these country names in the CO2 emission data so that the country names for Bolivia, United States, and Venezuela, match those in the gapminder data.

 ~~~
 (